 That’s about it.
 Hopefully you can recycle some old routers and give them a new lease of life.

-I went to BirminghamWikipedia: Birmingham (i/ˈbɜrmɪŋəm/ BUR-ming-əm, locally /ˈbɜrmɪŋɡəm/ BUR-ming-gəm) is a city and metropolitan borough in the West Midlands of England.
-It is the most populous British city outside t... today.
+I went to BirminghamWikipedia: Birmingham (i/ˈbɜːrmɪŋəm/) is a major city and metropolitan borough in the West Midlands, England.
+It is the largest and most populous British city outside London, with a population of 1,101,360... today.
 Exciting, eh?
 Well, I took the train!
 The train is a marvelous invention and the pinnacle of British Engineering.
 However… I should have taken the fucking car.
 This is why:

 - My car is never late – it’s always where I expect it to be at the time I expect it to be there.
 The train never fails to be late.